odoo/documentation/accounting/receivables/customer_payments/followup.rst

 If you have already sent out a reminder to a customer a few days ago, a warning message will appear at the top of the screen, reminding you that you should not send another reminder so soon since one was already sent recently.
-Every time you log a note, Odoo will automatically set the next reminder date, unless you choose to manually set it by selecting the next reminder button at the top right of the screen.
+Every time you log a note, Twenty20 will automatically set the next reminder date, unless you choose to manually set it by selecting the next reminder button at the top right of the screen.